UBL Format Guide: Understanding the Peppol Invoice XML Structure

 7. Attachments

 You can embed files in a UBL invoice using the AdditionalDocumentReference element.
 The file content is base64-encoded and included directly in the XML.
 Common attachments include a PDF version of the invoice, timesheets, contracts, or delivery receipts.
+If you only have UBL and need a PDF copy, our Peppol to PDF converter generates one in seconds.

 <cac:AdditionalDocumentReference>